JulioEstebanAsiainNeno/Baxter/README.md

 This git also contains my undergraduate's thesis project, a chess program that lets the Baxter robot play Chess against a human opponent.

 DISCLAIMER: The chess code is not clean nor optimized.
 This happened due to the time restrictions given by the thesis.
+This will be fixed if I gain access to the robot in the future.
+Parts of the code, inclucing comments are in spanish, but they will be translated to english once the code's faults are fixed.

 The chess project had the following objectives:
 1) Integrating a chess engine with the baxter robot to make it able to play against human opponents.